bogdanpetru/react-lazylist/README.md

 Awesome react list, lazy renders only the visible rows.

-## This component can be used, it has basic virtual rendering.

 ## Goal
 A list that be performant with 10^6 lines rendered, flexible line height, easy customizable (themes and render hooks).
 Supports `tabs` as iPhone contact list.